 Our Terms of Business are available by clicking on the following link.

 In the first instance it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues at this stage.
-If you would like to make a formal complaint, a copy of our full complaint’s procedure can be made available upon request.
+If you would like to make a formal complaint, a copy of our full Complaints Procedure can be found here.
 Making a complaint will not affect how we handle your case.

 The Solicitors Regulation Authority can help you if you are concerned about our behaviour.
 This could be for things like dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can raise your concerns with the Solicitors Regulation Authority.